arty-arty/promise-zk/readme.md

 Try [our simplified technical demo](https://promise-zk.netlify.app/).
 Please use mainnet only.

-We have a full product based on this zk tech.
+We have a full product designed based on this zk tech.
 We want to have it featured in the next Bullshark Quest.
 See [our product - game protected by Promise](https://www.youtube.com/watch?v=DhhGvzsPukc).

 ## Original technology